These pictures are of Candy who is our

 and knows how to find the door to come back into the house.

 She plays with the puppies when I allow.
-It depends on who plays
+It depends on who plays gentle.

 I still know we are on borrowed time.